ZakariaDjebbes/DzTechly/README.md

-        "ApiKey": "The api key of your account", "FromEmail": "the email you wish to send emails from", "FromName": "the name of the sender, DZTechly !", "ConfirmEmailTemplateId": 1 this is the sendinblue templateId of the confirmation email, "PasswordChangeTemplateId": 2 this is the sendinblue templateId of the password change email, "ProductQuantityTemplateId": 5 this is the sendinblue templateId of the product refill email }
+        "ApiKey": "The api key of your account", "FromEmail": "the email you wish to send emails from", "FromName": "the name of the sender, DZTechly !", "ConfirmEmailTemplateId": 1, (this is the sendinblue templateId of the confirmation email) "PasswordChangeTemplateId": 2, (this is the sendinblue templateId of the password change email) "ProductQuantityTemplateId": 5 (this is the sendinblue templateId of the product refill email) }

       You have to setup those by your self as i'm unwilling to give my own email address and too lazy to make a new one.